-Figure 3: Restricted Perceptions Equilibria, Various Horizons, Lagged Timing.
+Figure 2: Restricted Perceptions Equilibria, Various Horizons.
 Impulse response to a 1% technology shock.
 Dashed line is the RBC model, solid lines are the HBC model with various horizons N. The arrow indicates the direction of increasing N.

-Figure 3 illustrates that the presence of boundedly rational agents magnifies the model's propagation mechanism: a unit shock to productivity results in an output time-path that, under heterogeneous beliefs, has a higher peak and is more hump shaped than it is under rational expectations; further, for long planning horizons output under heterogeneous beliefs remains higher for up to 22 periods.
 This presence of propagation magnification can be traced to the increased savings of the boundedly rational agents.
 Recall from Figure 1 that, facing a unit productivity shock, boundedly rational agents save more than their rational counterparts, and maintain higher savings for some time.
 This increase in savings results in an increase in aggregate capital stock which increases firms' production levels.
 However, the increase in capital stock also lowers the marginal product of capital, and therefore the real interest rate, which encourages increased consumption.
-This increase mitigates somewhat the impact of the boundedly rational agents on equilibrium output, which is why the impulse response functions seen in Figure 3 are less exaggerated than might be anticipated given the individual behavior witnessed in Figure 1.
+This increase mitigates somewhat the impact of the boundedly rational agents on equilibrium output, which is why the impulse response functions seen in Figure 2 are less exaggerated than might be anticipated given the individual behavior witnessed in Figure 1.